-Lesson Plan: Comparing Industry Collapses
+Lesson Plan: For Teachers: Comparing Industry Collapses

 The asbestos industry is not alone in its demise as the result of health concerns.
 Both the coal industry and the uranium mining industry faced similar situations.
 The pharmaceutical industry often faces issues of health concerns as years are required before the full effects of a new drug are known.
 For reasons other than health, the airline industry, fishing, and forestry have all faced crises and decline.

 As a class, brainstorm industries that have collapsed.
 To elicit responses, encourage students first to brainstorm industries, then to discuss the relative health of that industry.

 Have students work in small groups to outline the demise of the asbestos industry as a result of health concerns.
 They should use the topic Asbestos: Magic Mineral or Deadly Dust? on the CBC Digital Archives website to gather their information.